In today’s guide you’re going to learn everything you ever wanted to know about pool heaters.

 - Induced draft technology ensures optimum heating and all-weather performance

-Gas heaters have some advantages but an important factor to consider before choosing this type of pool heater is the natural gas or propane cost in your area.
+Gas heaters have some advantages but an important factor to consider before choosing this type is the natural gas or propane cost in your area.
 Since this cost varies, they are more expensive to run in some areas than in others.

 Gallons in Pool